Zephinax/Caraie/README.md

 # PyFa [Python Farsi]

+How to become a Python 3 Developer and get hired!
+Build 12+ projects, learn Web Development, Machine Learning + more!

-What is this course? this is persian dubbed version of Udemy [ Complete Python Developer in 2023 ] course.
+this is persian dubbed version of Udemy [ Complete Python Developer in 2023 ] course.

 [YouTube]()

 [Telegram]()

+## Requirements

+- A computer (Windows/Mac/Linux).
+That's it!
+- No prior knowledge of Python is required.
+- No previous programming experience is needed.
+- Prepare to fall in love with Python and programming!

 ## Course Content | محتوای دوره